 The ability of the Company to explore its mineral properties and the future profitability of the Company are directly related to the market price of precious metals.
-The Company monitors precious metals prices to determine the appropriate course of action to be taken by the Company.
+The Company monitors precious metal and base metal prices to determine the appropriate course of action to be taken by the Company.